 Location.
-40° 7.035′ N, 80° 24.756′ W. Marker is in Claysville, Pennsylvania, in Washington County.
-Marker is on Main Street (U.S. 40) near Green Street, on the right when traveling west.
+40° 6.955′ N, 80° 24.948′ W. Marker is in Claysville, Pennsylvania, in Washington County.
+Marker is on Main Street / National Road (U.S. 40) east of Wilson Street, on the right when traveling east.
 Touch for map.
-Marker is in this post office area: Claysville PA 15323, United States of America.
+Marker is at or near this postal address: 1274 Main Street, Claysville PA 15323, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
 Revolutionary War Soldiers (about 300 feet away, measured in a direct line); Robert Barr (about 400 feet away); Claysville (approx. 0.2 miles away); Veterans Memorial (approx. Ό mile away); A Revolutionary War Soldier (approx. 0.6 miles away); Rice's Fort (approx. 0.6 miles away); a different marker also named Veterans Memorial (approx. 0.7 miles away); Revolutionary War Soldiers (approx. 2.7 miles away).
 Touch for a list and map of all markers in Claysville.

 Regarding Montgomery House.
 The building is also known as the Robert Porter House.